Human Attention During Localization of Memory Bugs in C Programs: Background and Related Work

-Eye tracking technology has been a bedrock of program comprehension research for at least two decades and recent systematic surveys have led to recommended best practices in using this technology~\cite{sharafi2015systematic, Sharafi2020PracticalGuide}.
-Over time simultaneous hardware cost decreases and quality increases have expanded access to eye tracking equipment and the number of papers using it~\cite{braw2023integrating}.
+Eye-tracking technology has been a bedrock of program comprehension research for at least two decades and recent systematic surveys have led to recommended best practices in using this technology~\cite{sharafi2015systematic, Sharafi2020PracticalGuide}.
+Over time simultaneous decreases in hardware costs and quality increases have expanded access to eye-tracking equipment and the number of papers using it~\cite{braw2023integrating}.